Josephrp/GaiaTonic/README.md

     - `/teamgraph`: Handles the visualization and graph-based representation of team structures and data flows.
     - `/config`: Stores configuration files and environmental settings.
     - `/prompts`: Contains templates and scripts for generating and refining input prompts.
+    - `/promptcompiler`: Contains the adaptive logic of GaiaTonic
     - `/plugins`: Includes additional functionalities and extensions that can be integrated into the main application.

 ### Contributing Guide